pingidentity/terraform-provider-pingfederate/docs/resources/password_credential_validators.md

 Required:

 - `name` (String) The name of the configuration field.
+- `value` (String) The value for the configuration field.
+For encrypted or hashed fields, GETs will not return this attribute.
+To update an encrypted or hashed field, specify the new value in this attribute.

 Optional:

 - `inherited` (Boolean) Whether this field is inherited from its parent instance.
 If true, the value/encrypted value properties become read-only.
 The default value is false.
-- `value` (String) The value for the configuration field.
-For encrypted or hashed fields, GETs will not return this attribute.
-To update an encrypted or hashed field, specify the new value in this attribute.

 Read-Only:

-- `encrypted_value` (String) For encrypted or hashed fields, this attribute contains the encrypted representation of the field's value, if a value is defined.
-If you do not want to update the stored value, this attribute should be passed back unchanged.
+- `encrypted_value` (String) This value is not used in this provider due to the value changing on every GET request.

 <a id="nestedatt--configuration--tables"></a>